Playing Baldur’s Gate on Nintendo Switch has revolutionized the game

 Lessons for Baldur’s Gate 3

-Controller support has become far more prevalent across the RPGs since Baldur’s Gate was originally released in 1998.
+Controller support has become far more prevalent across RPGs since Baldur’s Gate was originally released in 1998.
 Larian’s fantastic 2017 RPG Divinity: Original Sin 2 lets you play through its epic fantasy story with an analog stick - a feature that will hopefully be carried over to its current development of Baldur’s Gate 3.
 That game’s currently in early access and over a year from release.
-With several more classes, races, and quality-of-life improvements yet to be added, don’t be surprised if gamepad support is added in the near future.
+With several more classes, races, and quality-of-life improvements yet to be added, don’t be surprised if gamepad support makes its way to the game in the near future.

-If it does make its way in, Baldur’s Gate 3 will be all the better for it.
+If it does, Baldur’s Gate 3 will be all the better for it.
 As Beamdog’s Switch port of the series’ first entry has shown me, throwing out the mouse and keyboard tradition that’s become so ingrained in computer RPGs can work wonders.
 Not only did it allow Beamdog to create a port that suited the controls of Nintendo’s handheld console, but it did so in a way that’s as appealing to new players as it is refreshing to old ones.

 Let’s hope other RPG developers embrace the analog stick and aren’t as fearful of multi-directional thumbsticks as I once was.